 Some believe that democracy emerged as an alternative to warfare.
 In ancient times, armies of soldiers would engage each other in hand-to-hand combat, with swords, shields, and other rudimentary weapons.
 Devoid of significant technological differences, in the end, whoever had the greatest number of able-bodied men was likely to win.

-Instead of bloodshed, disputing parties agreed to simply compare the number of men in support of their respective leaders or ideas; the one with the most support would win.
+At some point, instead of bloodshed, disputing parties agreed to simply compare the number of men in support of their respective leaders or ideas; the party with the most support would win.
 And so, the concept of “one person, one vote” (1P1V) and Plurality Voting (PV) was born.

 This is perhaps the crudest method of aggregating the will of the people.
 In elections with single-member districts and where the winner takes all, this is called a First Past The Post election system, or FPTP.
 For simplicity’s sake, from here on, we will refer to 1P1V/PV as FPTP.
 In many countries, including the United States, FPTP reigns as the primary election methodology